doc4d/docs/docs/WritePro/user-legacy/standard-actions.md

 * buttons, check boxes,
 * or executed by the [INVOKE ACTION](../../commands/invoke-action) command.

 When assigned to interface objects, standard actions handle the activation/disabling of the object depending on the context.
-For more information, please refer to the *Standard actions* section.
+For more information, please refer to the [Standard actions](../../Desktop/standard-actions) main section.

 Two kinds of actions are available for 4D Write Pro areas:

 * 4D Write Pro specific actions, that can be used only with 4D Write Pro areas,
-* [Other actions](#other-actions), including fonts, expressions, spell check, and editing actions, that can be used with 4D Write Pro areas and other 4D areas (see *Standard actions*).
+* Other actions, including fonts, expressions, spell check, and editing actions, that can be used with 4D Write Pro areas and other 4D areas (see [Standard actions](../../Desktop/standard-actions) main section).

 ### 4D Write Pro actions